orangeduck/Cello/README.md

   delete(g_pool);

 }
 ```

-While useless in such a small example, as the pool always cleans up references on delete it can be very useful to avoid memory leaks on things such as event loops or general pooled memory.
+While useless in such a trivial example, because the pool always cleans up references on delete, it can be very useful to avoid memory leaks in things such as event loops or with general pooled memory.
 It can be used as a poor mans sweep garbage collector.

 More More More More Examples